Walz advises no gatherings over 250 people as MN COVID-19 cases hit 14

 The moves come as 14 Minnesotans have now tested positive for COVID-19, the respiratory disease caused by the new coronavirus.
 Anoka, Carver, Dakota, Hennepin, Olmsted, Ramsey, Stearns and Wright counties all have cases now, the state Health Department reported Friday.

-Those cases remain travel-related with no evidence of community transmission — although two people are hospitalized and one “unfortunately” is in “acute” condition, Health Commissioner Jan Malcolm said.
-The state needed to take action now to limit any spread.
+Those cases remain travel-related with no evidence of community transmission — although two people are hospitalized and one “unfortunately” is in “acute” condition, Health Commissioner Jan Malcolm said, adding the state needed to take action now to limit any spread.

 “Stay home when you are sick,” she urged, noting that the coronavirus is spread largely from respiratory droplets from when an infected person coughs or sneezes, or when a person touches a contaminated surface and then touches their nose, eyes, or mouth.